Published March 27, 2017|5 min read

 Federal work-study program.
 Rather than receiving money in advance, these programs will allow you to work for money and pay your way through school while receiving valuable career training at the same time.

-FAFSA aid is typically only for undergraduates (though some post-bachelor students can apply based on their specific circumstances) and, in fact, completing a FAFSA application can increase enrollment chances for students by two percentage points.
+FAFSA aid is typically only for undergraduates (though some post-bachelor students can apply based on their specific circumstances) and, in fact, some data has shown that completing a FAFSA application can increase enrollment chances for students by two percentage points.
 While FAFSA is most broadly used for federal financial aid, states and individual colleges will use the information to determine further financial aid eligibility.

 If your COA is $16,000 and your EFC is $12,000, your financial need is $4,000; so you aren’t eligible for more than $4,000 in need-based aid